No need to call out an electrician. Discover how to change a light switch cover yourself and safely

 1. Switch off electricity

-6. Alternative options
+4. Alternative light switch options

 If adding a decorative light switch face plate over a light switch cover, first remove the screws from the cover.
 Place the decorative light switch face plate over the switch, line up the screw holes, add screws through both and screw it into place.
 If adding a blanking plate, simply screw it into place instead of replacing the cover.